addnaa/urinaryHg_trend_analysis/README.md

 - SLO-HBM-II  (2018-24)

 The pipeline is fully reproducible and covers:
-- Harmonisation of fish consumption data
+- harmonisation of fish consumption data
-- Preparation of biomonitoring datasets
+- preparation of biomonitoring datasets
-- Fitting of mixed-effects models
+- fitting of mixed-effects models
-- Quantification of attenuation of the calendar-year effect in urinary mercury concentrations attributable to dental amalgams
+- quantification of attenuation of the calendar-year effect in urinary mercury concentrations attributable to dental amalgams

 ---